neurobionics/opensourceleg/docs/tutorials/voltage_mode.rst

         osl.knee.set_mode("voltage")

         for t in osl.clock:
-            osl.knee.set_voltage(1000)
+            osl.knee.set_voltage(1000) # mV
             osl.log.info(osl.knee.motor_position)
             osl.update()

 In this code, we enter a `with` block that sets the mode of the `knee` joint to "voltage".
-We then loop over the `osl.clock` generator, which generates a sequence of timestamps at the specified frequency, and set the voltage of the `knee` joint to 1000.
+We then loop over the `osl.clock` generator, which generates a sequence of timestamps at the specified frequency, and set the voltage of the `knee` joint to 1000 mV.
 We then log the motor position of the `knee` joint to the console at each timestamp.
 We then call the `osl.update()` method to update the state of the `OpenSourceLeg` object.

 Note that this code assumes that the `OpenSourceLeg` object is properly configured and calibrated, and that the joint is properly connected and functioning.